Kamakura Japan: Big Buddha, beaches, and badasses

-Kamakura: a cooler Kyoto?
+Kamakura: a smaller, cooler Kyoto?

 I had my first meditation experience in Kyoto during college.
 I was sitting still in total silence, possibly for the first time in my life, mesmerized by snowflakes falling in the zen rock garden Ryonanji.
 Our intrepid Professor Braulick of St. Olaf took the initiative to offer the first study abroad to Japan from a Minnesota college.
 Had it not been for those miraculous moments on a freezing January day when 24 college kids managed to simultaneously shut up and appreciate the rare treat of having a World Heritage Site to ourselves, I don’t think I would be writing this.